Roseville Rosebowl

 When extending your arguments, make sure that you fully explain:

-Topicality: Definition (Interpretation of Topicality), Violation, Standards, Voters.
+Topicality: Interpretation of the Topic, Definition, Violation, Standards, Voters.

-The A2 K Aff version of Framework/Gamework should be similar but more robust.
+The A2 K Aff version of Framework/Gamework should be similar but substantially more robust on your interpretation of the Topic and your voters.

 Counter-Plan's: Your Counter Plan text, Solvency for Aff's impacts.